-Roger Hodson - Roger began working with the Trust this year.
-Roger brings substantial water resource management experience including hydrology, freshwater ecology, and water quality experience to the Trust, having worked as senior environmental scientist for Environment Southland for many years.
-The Trust is thrilled to welcome Roger onto the team.
+Roger Hodson - Roger is the Trust's field operations manager.
+Roger has a background in water resource management experience including hydrology, freshwater ecology, and water quality, having worked as senior environmental scientist for Environment Southland for many years.

 Kristy Nind - Kristy looks after the Trust's financial and administrative functions.
 Kristy is a chartered accountant, who joined the Trust in 2021.
 Kristy lives with her family in the Waiau Catchment.